 \section{Acknowledgements}

-This work is supposed in part by Apple and Defense Advance Research Projects Agency (DARPA) under Contract No. HR001125C0304 and ONR grant (N0001424-1-2089).
+We thank Metod Jazbec and Alexander Timans for helpful feedback.
+This work was supported in part by Apple and Defense Advance Research Projects Agency (DARPA) under Contract No. HR001125C0304 and ONR grant (N0001424-1-2089).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.
-We acknowledge the use of computational resources on the DSAI cluster.
+We acknowledge the use of computational resources from the Johns Hopkins DSAI cluster.